 The Calgary economy is no stranger to boom and bust cycles.
 When times are good, they’re great – but when big industries like oil production and new construction start to slow down, the ripple effect can impact many other related industries as well.
 It’s a phenomenon that Teser CEO Phil Alle is very familiar with, as Teser was born out of his sheet metal fabrication company Reggin Industries.

 Originally in search of a way to keep his metalworkers employed during economic downturns, Phil started thinking about new applications for their work all the way back in January of 2020 – before the pandemic had even reached Canada.
-He wanted to create something that could not only leverage the skills of the Reggin team, but make a positive difference in the world, and realized they could do both with custom sterilization units in the medical field.
-He reached out to some potential partners with ideas for using UV light or even fumigation, and awaited their feedback.
+He wanted to create something that could not only leverage the skills of the Reggin team, but make a positive difference in the world, and realized they could do both with custom sanitization units in the medical field.
+He reached out to some potential partners with ideas for using UV light or even fumigation and awaited their feedback.

 In February and March 2020, the pandemic began to spread worldwide, shutting down even more construction sites and projects across the country.
-Phil saw the impact up close, not only on his own business, but on other Albertans who were suffering the same losses.
-Losing all of these revenue sources made the need for quick action apparent – so the team decided to press ahead anyway, building the conceptual sterilization units in-house.
+Phil saw the impact up close, not only on his own business but on other Albertans who were suffering the same losses.
+Losing all of these revenue sources made the need for quick action apparent – so the team decided to press ahead anyway, building the conceptual sanitization units in-house.

 Finding a willing partner in U Technology, a manufacturer of lighting systems, the growing team brainstormed ideas for UV-C chambers that could be easily deployed in the real world.
 The vision was growing from a simple stopgap employment solution to creating a new technology that could change the lives of people across Alberta, Canada, and the world.
 Hearing news of PPE shortages inspired them to keep thinking, designing, and building – and in less than two weeks, the first ACT prototype had been created.
 Phil and his team were now seeing that this was a cause worthy of a name unto itself, and a new company – Teser Technologies – was formed shortly after.